bahmutov/next-update/README.md

 After testing each module A upgrade from version X to Y, *next-update* sends anonymous result to [http://next-update.herokuapp.com/](http://next-update.herokuapp.com/).
-The only information transmitted is
+The only information transmitted is:

 ```json
 {